Sandalwood Santalum album

-Also known as: chandan, cendana, East Indian sandalwood, sandal, sandal tree, white Indian sandalwood, chandal, peetchandan
+Also know as: chandan, cendana, East Indian sandalwood, sandal, sandal tree, white Indian sandalwood, chandal, peetchandan

 S. album, commonly known as Indian Sandalwood, is a dry deciduous forest species native to China, India, Indonesia, Australia, and the Philippines.
 This small tropical tree grows to 20m high with red wood and a variety of dark colors of bark (dark brown, reddish and dark grey).
 Because it is strong and durable, S. album is mostly harvested for its timber.
 Sandalwood heartwood, which is close-grained, is used for fine furniture and carving.
 The heartwood and roots also contain ‘sandal oil’ which is valued for use in perfumes, incense, cosmetics, soaps, and medicines.
 The bark contains tannin, which is used for dye.